The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Rankings and experiments

 In 2020 and 2021, two tools participated in the parity tracks: \strix{} and Knor.
 The former is, oversimplifying, the parity-game solving component of the tool \strix{} that is currently dominating the LTL track.
 Knor implements several classical and novel parity-game solving algorithms and combinations thereof.
 In 2020, both tools competed in the realizability track only.
 In 2021, they competed in the synthesis track only and in a special \emph{combinatorially hard} realizability track.
 For these two initial editions of the parity tracks, no distinction was made between sequential and parallel subtracks.

-The rankings are summarized in \autoref{tab:summary-parity}.
-Probably the most important insight from the results of these tracks is that Knor-BDD --- which only participated hors concours in 2020, but later became the default configuration of Knor --- outperformed both \strix{} and Knor by almost an order of magnitude only by switching to a symbolic representation of the input game.
+\revtwo{2.b}{The results are summarized in {\autoref{tab:parity-real}} and {\autoref{tab:parity-synt}}.} Probably the most important insight from the results of these tracks is that Knor-BDD --- which only participated \textit{hors concours} in 2020 (since it was submitted after the official deadline), but later became the default configuration of Knor --- outperformed both \strix{} and Knor by almost an order of magnitude only by switching to a symbolic representation of the input game.
+Here, participants noted that most benchmarks can be solved easily and that the current bottleneck is parsing the input and constructing an internal representation of the game.
+This explains the initial advantage Knor-BDD exhibited in 2020.

+An additional point of interest is that Knor-BDD solved \emph{all} benchmarks in 2020; $276$ out of $303$ in 2021; and $216$ combinatorially hard benchmarks out of a total of $217$ in the same year.